Taiyo-ai/pt-mesh-pipeline/README.md

 > It is recommended that the resultant data after each and every step is stored and backed up for recovery purpose

+## Submission and Evaluation
+- For assignment submission guidelines and evaluation criteria refer to the [WIKI](https://github.com/Taiyo-ai/pt-mesh-pipeline/wiki) documentation